HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 > Note: This is one example scenario.
 Providers and facilities will determine what role they play.
 Providers and facilities may need to be prepared to play the convening provider or co-provider, depending on their role in the patient’s service and in accordance with federal, state, and local regulations.

 Assumptions:
-* Patient does not have health insurance and will self-pay for the expected services.
+* Patient does not have health insurance and will self-pay for the expected services
-* This is clinically appropriate (Clinical Decision Support [CDS] Score).
+* This is clinically appropriate (Clinical Decision Support [CDS] Score)
-* Service location is known (e.g., address).
+* Service location is known (e.g., address)
 * Surgeon is external to Hospital
 * Providers all respond with their data in a timely manner

 1. On Monday, Adam Everyman is seen by Dr. Carla Cutter, a surgeon, and is advised a surgical procedure is needed.
 Adam Everyman presents as self-pay for the surgery and associated services in the period of care.

-2. Dr. Carla Cutter requests a surgical case time from Good Health Hospital (Convening Facility)
+2. Dr. Carla Cutter requests a surgical case time from Good Health Hospital (Convening Facility).

-3. On Tuesday, Good Health Hospital (Convening Facility) confirms and schedules the surgery, booking the OR for 8 days from today (clock starts here)
+3. On Tuesday, Good Health Hospital (Convening Facility) confirms and schedules the surgery, booking the OR for 8 days from today (clock starts here).

 4. Good Health Hospital (Convening Facility) identifies the co-providers needed for the procedure and triggers a request for price estimate from the ordering surgeon, Dr. Carla Cutter (co-provider 1), Sleeper Anesthesiologist Group (co-provider 2), through their designated Coordination Platform.